Ozzie Nelson: Death

 Nelson suffered from recurring malignant tumors in his later years, and eventually succumbed to liver cancer.
 He died at his home in the San Fernando Valley on June 3, 1975, with his wife and sons at his bedside.

-Services were held at the Church of the Hills at Forest Lawn, Hollywood Hills, California on Friday, June 6.
+Services were held at the Church of the Hills at Forest Lawn, Hollywood Hills, California, on Friday, June 6.
 He is interred with his wife and son Ricky in the Forest Lawn – Hollywood Hills Cemetery in Los Angeles, California.

-When his elder son David died in 2011, he was cremated, having chosen a niche in Westwood Memorial Park's outdoor Garden of Serenity columbarium rather than interment in the Nelson family plot.
+When his elder son David died in 2011, he was cremated, having chosen a niche in Westwood Memorial Park's outdoor Garden of Serenity columbarium in Los Angeles, rather than interment in the Nelson family plot.